wildmaker/coding/README.md

 # coding
-It's not easy to learn program.
+It's not easy to learn programming.